jshuadvd/hacks-n-notes/performance/perfmatters/workshop.md

 You can select the subset of the font that you need.
 Discard glyphs that you dont use like accents for other languages.

+Subsetting can be done in the href as a query string param for example `&text=Hello`